mathspp/mathspp/pages/insider/past-issues/how-to-use-chatgpt-for-python-code/default.md

 I asked ChatGPT for a Python + pygame script that showed a countdown timer and I got something quite decent:

 ![A GIF of a basic black and white timer counting down.](_timer_demo.gif)

-GIF animation of a black countdown timer going from 02:59 to 02:56 in a white background.

 I skimmed through the code and it looked good, so I was quite happy about it.